Pagan's Motorcycle Club: New York

 Two 15-year-old girls who ran away from home in Ogden, Pennsylvania on March 7, 1975 were allegedly picked up by Pagan members and taken to the gang's clubhouse in Queens, where they were held captive and raped by 30 to 40 men for two days.
 Afterwards, the girls were allegedly relocated to a home in Selden and raped for a further three days.
 On March 11, 1975, the girls escaped after they were left unguarded and alerted police, who raided the Selden home and arrested six persons, including a woman, on narcotics and rape charges.

 On February 23, 2002, 73 Pagans were arrested on Long Island, New York after appearing at an indoor motorcycle and tattoo expo called the Hellraiser Ball.
 The Pagans had shown up to the event to confront Hells Angels who were at the Ball.
 Dozens of Pagans rushed the doors of the event and were met with violence by the Hells Angels.
 Fighting ensued, ten people were wounded, and a Hells Angel shot and killed a Pagans member.
 Two weeks later, a Pagans-owned tattoo parlor located in South Philadelphia, Pennsylvania was firebombed.

 In September 2010, nineteen members of the Pagans were arrested in Rocky Point, New York for allegedly conspiring to murder members of the Hells Angels.
 Charges also include assault, distribution of cocaine and oxycodone, conspiracy to commit extortion and weapons charges.
 Two federal ATF agents infiltrated the gang, providing key evidence.
 One agent eventually served as sergeant-at-arms, the second-highest position in the hierarchy.
 Gang members were heard plotting to murder members of the Hells Angels using homemade hand grenades.

-As many as 70 members of the Pagan's and Hells Angels took part in a brawl in the parking lot of the Pennysaver Amphitheater in Farmingville during a classic car show on October 13, 2016.
+As many as 70 members of the Pagans and Hells Angels took part in a brawl in the parking lot of the Pennysaver Amphitheater in Farmingville during a classic car show on October 13, 2016.
 Two people were taken to hospital to be treated for injuries after the bikers were dispersed by police.